avital-vonage/blog/RxZu/blog.md

 export class AppModule {}
 ```

-RxZu module `withComponents` method accepts an array of components and their type, this way the library can resolve and paint the different components when added to the diagram model which we'll create later in the tutorial.
+RxZu module `withComponents` method accepts an array of components and their type.
+This way the library can resolve and paint the different components when added to the diagram model, which we'll create below.

-Now let's create a cool stylish grid as our background, the draggable nodes and our action bar container
+Now let's create a cool grid as our background, the draggable nodes, and our action bar container:

 `app.component.scss`
 ```scss
 .demo-diagram {